lucidrains/alphafold3-pytorch/README.md

 A visualization of the molecules of life used in the repository can be seen and interacted with <a href="https://colab.research.google.com/drive/1S9TD8WmS1Gjgwjo9xyEYTbdxgMVVZcQe?usp=sharing">here</a>

+An optimized version leveraging Triton kernels is available in [MegaFold](https://github.com/Supercomputing-System-AI-Lab/MegaFold/), from Hoa La and Ahan Gupta

 ## Appreciation

 - <a href="https://github.com/joseph-c-kim">Joseph</a> for contributing the Relative Positional Encoding and the Smooth LDDT Loss!